High School Congressional Art Competition

 Students and teachers, please follow these steps:

-4. The overall (first place) winner will be invited to attend the Congressional Art Competition’s reception on in Washington, D.C.
-Additional details about this opportunity will be provided to the first place winner after the forum on Monday, April 22nd.
+- The overall (first place) winner will be invited to attend the Congressional Art Competition’s reception on in Washington, D.C.
+Additional details about this opportunity will be provided to the first place winner after the reception in late April.

-On Monday, April 22nd from 6:30-8:30 pm, Congressman Keith Ellison will host the Arts Education Forum and awards reception at the UROC Building for all contestants, their families, art teachers, contest judges, and the public.
-There the congressman will announce the overall (first-), second-, and third-place winners.
+The winners of the music and spoken word competitions will be invited to perform their winning entries at the Art Competition reception in Late April at the UROC Building for all contestants, their families, art teachers, contest judges, and the public.
+There, the Congressman will announce the overall (first-), second-, and third-place winners of the visual art competition.
 The overall winner’s artwork from Minnesota’s Fifth Congressional District will be displayed at the U.S. Capitol in Washington, D.C. for one year.
 The second- and third-place winners will have their art displayed in Congressman Ellison’s offices in Washington, D.C. and Minneapolis respectively.